Skip to main content

 Jinja expressions can be used in some Declarative Hooks configurations and in the file snippets used by Hooks.
 The following are the attributes that accept Jinja expressions for each Hook type.

-• Declarative Hook of type run: Jinja expressions can be used in both command and workdir as per the example below:
+• Declarative Hook of type run: Jinja expressions can be used in both command and workdir:

 hooks: